-1 - When the thermostat is set to "FAN ON," the indoor blower will run continuously on the (FAN) speed when there is no cooling or heating demand.
-See table below for for allowable circulation speeds.
+1 - When the thermostat is set to "FAN ON," the indoor blower will run continuously on the fan speed (FAN) when there is no cooling or heating demand.
+See TABLE 17 on page 55 for allowable circulation speeds.

-2 - When the ML193UHE is running in the heating mode, the indoor blower will run on the heating speed (HEAT).
-See table below for allowable heating speeds.

-3 - When there is a cooling demand, the indoor blower will run on the cooling speed (COOL).
+- 2 When the EL196UHE is running in the heating mode, the indoor blower will run on the heating speed (HEAT).
+See TABLE 16 on page 55 for allowable heating speeds. - 3 When there is a cooling demand, the indoor blower will run on the cooling speed (COOL).